That-Dev-Girl-Sites/jhalabi.com/_posts/2022-08-26-degree-a-mistake.md

 redirect_from: "/blog/degree-a-mistake"
 categories:
   - development
+excerpt: With the latest news about exponentially-rising tuition costs and student debt forgiveness, I keep asking myself whether college was truly necessary.
 ---

 With the latest news about exponentially-rising tuition costs and student debt forgiveness, I keep asking myself whether college was truly necessary.
 Truth be told, I have been asking that quite a bit over the years.